monk-io/docs/docs/publishing.md

 Here we have a `v1.0.0` definition, which inherits `gizmotron/common` and overrides the `image-tag` of the container.
 This `gizmotron/v1.0.0` will start a container `app` from image `docker.io/gizmotron:v1.0.0`.
 The `version` field is used to display human readable version in MonkHub and CLI listings.
 Additionally, `gizmotron/latest` is defined to be equivalent to `gizmotron/v1.0.0`.

-Now let's suppose we want to add another version of Gizmotron to this template:
+Now let's suppose we want to add another version of Gizmotron to this Kit:

 ```yaml title="gizmotron.yaml"
 namespace: gizmotron